 - Improved strength

-Following surgery, your therapist will perform a comprehensive evaluation focused on your lung capacity, your current level of endurance, and muscle strength testing.
-Based on the information gathered, your therapist will create a rehabilitation plan with attainable goals scaled just for you.
+Following surgery, your physical therapist will perform a comprehensive evaluation focused on your lung capacity, your current level of endurance, and muscle strength testing.
+Based on the information gathered, your therapist will create a lung cancer recovery plan with attainable goals scaled just for you.

 The initial phase of rehab includes education about your diagnosis, nutritional information, breathing techniques, and energy conservation.
 The next phase includes a comprehensive exercise plan of stretching, aerobic exercise and strength training.

-Correct breathing techniques are essential to increasing the strength of the muscles involved in breathing.
+Correct breathing techniques are essential to your lung cancer recovery because they increase the strength of the muscles involved in breathing.
 Since breathing is an activity we don’t think about, you will never see someone headed off to the gym saying, “Today I’m going to give my accessory muscles a work out.”
 Yet after lung cancer surgery it is the intercostal muscles of the ribs and the diaphragm that have weakened and are responsible for the shortness of breath many patients feel.
-During this phase of your rehab you will be taught breathing techniques such as “pursed lip breathing” and “diaphragmatic breathing.”
+During this phase of your lung cancer recovery you will be taught breathing techniques such as “pursed lip breathing” and “diaphragmatic breathing.”

 Tips for Energy Conservation

-Sometimes patients’ oxygen levels fall too low and supplemental oxygen may be required for a short time after surgery.
+Sometimes patients’ oxygen levels fall too low and supplemental oxygen may be required for a short time during lung cancer recovery.
 Your therapist is trained to monitor your oxygen levels and will be able to advise you if your oxygen is too low.
 Physical therapists are able to help provide education for the proper use of oxygen as well.

-The key areas of exercise therapy for post-surgical lung cancer rehab include: stretching, aerobic exercise, and strength training.
+The key areas of exercise therapy for post-surgical lung cancer recovery include: stretching, aerobic exercise, and strength training.
 Stretching restores mobility in the chest and back which allows freer movement of the lungs and diaphragm.
 Aerobic exercise includes cardiopulmonary training on a stationary bicycle or treadmill.
 Even if you’ve never exercise before, rehab can help you with a tailored program to improve your function.
-Your program starts where YOU are in your condition and the goal is getting you back to doing the things you love to -or need to- do.
+Your program starts where YOU are in your condition and the goal is getting you back to doing the things you love to – or need to – do.
 Cancer rehab can help you get back to living.